Geovany17/PasswordGenerator/README.md

 This project has been deployed to GitHub Pages.

 # i had to make different repos and i lost all my commits

+##new update
+i worked with a tutor to refactor my code , i elimate the repetition of the if else statements using string concatenation